Do Go On - 360 - Alan Turing & The Enigma

 Okay.

-And in England, they say chips for chips,
+And in England they say chips to chips, but crisps for chips.

 Okay.

-We say chips for chips and we say chips for chips.
+We say chips for chips, and we say chips.

 Yeah.